xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 RAG has become an essential component of the prompt engineer’s toolkit, and has evolved into much more complex approaches.
 In fact, you can consider RAG at this point almost as a concrete case of Tools, where the tool is a simple retriever or query engine.

-The [FastRAG library](https://github.com/IntelLabs/fastRAG) from Intel  includes not only the basic burt also more sophisticated RAG approaches like the ones described in other sections in this post.
+The [FastRAG library](https://github.com/IntelLabs/fastRAG) from Intel  includes not only the basic but also more sophisticated RAG approaches like the ones described in other sections in this post.

 # <a name="flare"></a> Foward-looking active retrieval augmented generation (FLARE)